Outer Ring Road, Erode

 The Outer Ring Road is a 15 km long semi ring road laid around the South Indian city of Erode in Tamil Nadu.
-It also acts as a southern Bypass to Erode and connects the suburban areas in Namakkal district with the city core areas.
+It passes through the southern suburbs of the city connecting it with Namakkal district in the east.

 The state government of Tamil Nadu has sanctioned the project in 2006, with a funding of ₹85 crore, with a land acquisition of 180 acres.
 Among which, ₹30 crore will be given as compensation for 120 acres of private patta land.

 Traffic in the City

 Erode, being the district headquarters and a major marketing hub in the region, has an extensive network of radial roads originating from core city and the growth of the city is along these transport corridors.
 This results in the rapid increase in traffic congestion inside the core city.
 Also, the number of trucks entering the city is significantly high.
 The narrow and congested city roads does not cater to the increasing traffic needs.
 This paved the need for developing better road infrastructure for vehicles travelling across Erode.

 The four-laned National Highway 544 (NH–544) connecting Salem with Kochi has been strategically planned and constructed along the western periphery of the city through Lakshmi Nagar, Chithode, Gangapuram and Nasiyanur areas to reach Perundurai, is a natural bypass for Erode in the west.
 Due to the presence of this highway, the growth pattern of the city is in North-west direction.
 Vehicles from Erode city can access this highway through the arterial roads like Sathy road, Bhavani road, Nasiyanur road and Perundurai Road.
 But still the traffic due to the vehicles flowing from South and East of the City makes traffic worse.
 So, the demand raised for the construction of Outer Ring Road for the city.